 So, go back to the original question in these situations and ask “Am I Hungry?”.
 Practice listening to and identifying genuine signs of hunger (gnawing, grumbling, emptiness etc) and check in to see if something else is motivating your desire to eat.
 Remember though, you always have the choice to eat.
 Even if you’re not hungry – but doing so will not always sooth the underlying urge and those pesky cravings will continue to rear their heads.

-If you feel like you may need a bit more support with this, , my emotional eating guide book is a great start.
-Sometimes though, working through an individualised action plan is what you may need, so if this is the case, get in touch and let’s get started.
+If you feel like you may need a bit more support with this, my Empowered Eating Course is a great start.
+Get in touch and see how it can help.